marko-londo/Code-Reference-Library/README.md

 <br>
 </h1>
 <h2 align="center">
-    <em>Code snippets and descriptions with detailed commenting from some of my data analysis, serving as a reference for various coding topics.</em>
+    <em>Code snippets and descriptions with detailed commenting from some of my .ipynbs, serving as a reference for various coding topics.</em>
 </h2>
 <br>
 <br>